kihuynh/pizza-order/README.md

 * Create a pizza object that will hold,
   - size
-  - type of pizza (premade) OR toppings in a string or array.
+  - first & second topping.

 * Prototype of pizza concating all toppings or list the whole array (rethink and modify)
   - list with <br>
   - or as an UL and input it self in <li>

 * Prototype of pizza costs
-  - Cost will be based on how many toppings together.
+  - Cost will be based on size of pizza.
-  - limit of 1-2 toppings
+  - 1-3 pizza sizes

 #### Front-End Specifications

 * Allow customer input
-* Creating pizza options
+* Selecting pizza options
   - size
-  - toppings
+  - first & second toppings

 * On submit will output a receipt of all options and price

 ## Technologies Used